Hardik1172/Python-Practice/Readme.md

 ## link list in python
 implementation of singly link list in python and performing vaious functions like insertion at different location like beginning , end and any index,get method , pop , pop_first , remove , set method

-# 29 June
+# 1st July
 ## project work on flight management system .
 Today work - Automatically generated flight number , distance , and passnger id  .
-And made a function for allocating seats to the passenger.
+And made a function for allocating seats to the passenger. random using ranom module https://www.geeksforgeeks.org/python-random-module/

+# 2nd JULY
+## project work on flight management system.
+Today work - structuring of project and creating additional class having cost function and merging it  in the main.py file .

+# 3rd JULY
+## project work on flight management system
+Today Structure - Structuring the project .
+Learn about json format of data storage.
+Create .json file to store data for the project and creation of search function to search for the flight .